OpenGIS/Waymark/readme.md

 ❤️ [WordPress](https://wordpress.org/plugins/waymark/)
 ☕️ [Waymark JS](https://www.waymark.dev/js)

+**If you find value in Waymark please consider supporting it's continued development through [sponsorship](https://github.com/sponsors/OpenGIS).
+Any amount is appreciated.**

 ### Creating Maps

 Use the intuitive [Editor](https://www.waymark.dev/docs/editor/) to create Maps with one, or thousands of interactive Overlays.